infochimps-sales/smart-maintenance-demo/README.md

 This is the Github repository for the master branch of the Smart Maintenance Demo for Hadoop.
-This demo uses the Support Vector Machines (SVM) algorithm to perform predictive maintenance on 200 simulated motors, with most (but not all) of the computation being done in parallell on the Hadoop cluster's datanodes via Spark.
+This demo uses the Support Vector Machines (SVM) algorithm to perform predictive maintenance on 200 simulated motors, with most of the computations being done in parallell across the Hadoop cluster's datanodes using Spark.

 ###To install: